Thursday, September 26, 2019

 About the Album:

-In January of 1969, The Beatles were “exhausted and angry with one another after the disastrous sessions for the aborted Get Back LP,” RS500 a project which resurfaced in the spring of 1970 as the Beatles’ official final album, “the messy, joyless Let It Be.”
-TL John Lennon and wife Yoko Ono were more interested in promoting themselves as “avant garde peacenik performance artists” JI and the group was feuding over who should control the finances.
+In early 1969, the Beatles were “exhausted and angry with one another.”
+500 John Lennon and wife Yoko Ono were more interested in promoting themselves as “avant garde peacenik performance artists” JI and the group was feuding over who should control the finances.
 Even their producer, “the normallly unruffled” George Martin, said “I don’t want to be part of this anymore.”
 JI

 Resources and Related Links: